Dog bite compensation - what are my rights?

-What happens if I’m attacked by a dog?
+What are my rights if I'm attacked by a dog?

 Being bitten or attacked by a dog can be a terrifying experience.
-If you receive a non-serious bite or even if a dog rushes at you or chases you, you can report this to your local council as it’s considered ‘menacing’ behaviour.
+If you receive a non-serious bite or a dog runs at you or chases you, you can report this to your local council as it’s considered ‘menacing’ behaviour.

-If you’re attacked or receive a nasty bite you should seek medical attention to ensure you receive proper care.
-You can then report the attack to your local council, or if it’s after hours you can report the incident to police.
-The owner of the dog can be held liable for any injuries or damage it inflicts.
+If you’re attacked or sustain a nasty bite, you should seek medical attention to ensure you receive proper care.
+You can then report the attack to your local council, or if it’s after hours, you can report the incident to the police.
+You may then be eligible to make a dog bite compensation claim, and the owner of the dog can be held liable for any injuries or damage it inflicts.

-If your dog is attacked by another dog, you should seek medical attention from a vet and you can then report the incident to your local council.
-The owner of the attacking dog may be held liable for any vet or associated costs.
+If your dog is attacked by another dog, you should seek medical attention from a vet and report the incident to your local council.

 Dog owner responsibilities

-While laws surrounding dogs and dog pet ownership are governed by councils and can vary between local council areas, there are some general rules that are the same.
+While laws surrounding dogs and dog ownership is governed by councils and can vary between local council areas, there are some general rules that remain the same Australia-wide.

-If a your dog attacks a person or another dog it will be taken very seriously, and owners could face large fines or even imprisonment.
-Dog owners may also be liable for any damage or injury that their dog may cause.
+If your dog attacks a person or another dog it will be taken very seriously, and owners could face large fines or even imprisonment.
+Pet owners could also face a dog bite compensation claim and might be held liable for any damage or injury their dog has caused.

 What many people don’t know is that they may have insurance available to them to cover the legal liability of their dogs.
-This is often offered in pet or home and contents insurance, and dog owners may be covered if a third party’s property is damaged, or someone is injured or killed as a result of an incident involving their dog.
+This is often offered in pet or home and contents insurance, and dog owners may be covered if a third party’s property is damaged, or someone is injured or killed because of an incident involving their dog.

 The cover usually includes not just amounts for compensation to the third party, but the legal costs and expenses of defending a claim, which could be substantial, especially where the circumstances of the incident are in dispute.

-If you own a dog, you should review your insurance policy to ensure you have coverage for such an incident and to ensure the policy meets your individual circumstances and needs.
+If you own a dog, we recommend reviewing your insurance policy to check that you’re covered for a dog attack incident and ensure the policy meets your individual circumstances and needs.